riccardobernardi/distributed-sudoku-solver/README.md

 The code and the report were entirely developed only by Riccardo Bernardi.

 The author developed a library to program in a more functional way in python called pygraham so it is possible to find "list(...).map(...).reduce(...)".
 This construct is correct and it is introduced thanks to pygraham library, freely available on PyPI.
+The library overrides the builtin list class.
 It is present in the bibliography[4] an article that explains it.

 In general: some libraries that were used in the assignment are previous projects of the author published on PyPI, in these cases will be put references to the docs.